Software Design and Programming

 All dates and timetables are listed in the programme handbooks of individual programmes.

-By 3-hour unseen written and practical examination and coursework exercises; weighting 80% and 20% respectively.
+By 3-hour unseen written and practical examination and coursework portfolio; weighting 80% and 20% respectively.